 *The lumbar spine can also be scanned feet first if requested.

 Some cases require an IV and injection.
 The contrast injected is used to enhance tissue.
-It is needed for abscess, infection, cancer and prior to lumbar surgeries.
+It is needed for abscess, infection, cancer and lumbar surgeries.
 It is possible that you will need lab work before your MRI.